Canon 200D vs G3X

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon PowerShot G3 X are two digital cameras that were officially introduced, respectively, in June 2017 and June 2015.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon PowerShot G3 X are two digital cameras that were revealed to the public, respectively, in June 2017 and June 2015.
 The 200D is a DSLR, while the G3X is a fixed lens compact.
-The cameras are based on an APS-C (200D) and an one-inch sensor.
-The 200D has a resolution of 24 megapixel, whereas the G3X provides 20 MP.
+The cameras are based on an APS-C (200D) and an one-inch (G3X) sensor.
+The 200D has a resolution of 24 megapixels, whereas the G3X provides 20 MP.

-An illustration of the physical size and weight of the Canon 200D and the Canon G3 X is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon 200D and the Canon G3 X are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is notably smaller (17 percent) than the Canon 200D.
 It is noteworthy in this context that the G3X is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.